 - Businesses can save time by outsourcing the whole process.
 This means you don't have to spend hours researching or worrying about deadlines or results.
 Instead, you can focus entirely on your core business and let an expert handle your public relations

 - Hiring professionals means that you can access a wide range of skills and experience.
 If you are not a person who is trained in writing press releases, then it's highly recommended that you hire a PR writer who will write the press release for you.
-Not only will this ensure that your content is engaging, but it'll also show how professional and well-prepared your business is
+Not only will this ensure that your content is engaging, but it'll also show how professional and well-prepared your business is.
+Besides this, there is another way; that is to get help from an online paraphraser tool.
+It will help you rephrase PR to make them professional and compelling to read.
+Here, you will not be required to pay even a single penny.

 - Outsourcing can provide more value to the client.
 Sometimes clients might be paying for more than what they need.
 For example, if you are outsourcing freelance PR for a specific project, a one-time fee is best.
 But if you are hiring someone to do PR for all your projects, then a monthly retainer may be better.
 This way, the client gets exactly what they need at a cost they can afford